pvandervelde/mindvortex/src/posts/2014-06-16-nBuildKit-release-V015.md

 consisting of workspace preparation, compilation of binaries, execution of unit tests, analysis of source code and binaries and finally packing of the binaries as NuGet packages or ZIP archives.
-The `nBuildKit.MsBuild` NuGet package also provides scripts that can be used to tag a release in the version control system (VCS) and deploy the artifacts to a file server, NuGet feed or a GitHub release.
+The `nBuildKit.MsBuild` NuGet package also provides scripts that can be used to tag a release in the version control system (VCS) and deploy the artefacts to a file server, NuGet feed or a GitHub release.

 The documentation for this library can be found on the nBuildKit [wiki](https://github.com/pvandervelde/nBuildKit/wiki/MsBuild)